Money as a Claim on Scarcity

 FinancePhilosophy

-Most people think about money in terms of numbers on accounts or bills in a wallet.
-But this perspective falls short.
+Most people think of money as numbers in an account or bills in a wallet.
+That perspective falls short.
 Money is not a thing — it is a claim.
-More precisely: a claim on scarcity.
+More precisely, a claim on scarcity.
 Whoever holds money holds an abstract promissory note that society recognizes as an entitlement to draw upon scarce resources.

-This idea is not new.
-It traces back to the early work of Carl Menger, who formulated the subjective theory of value, and to Ludwig von Mises, who understood money as a spontaneous order.
-Yet it remains underexplored — particularly in an era when money supplies grow exponentially and the relationship between money and real value increasingly blurs.
+The idea is not new.
+It traces back to Carl Menger, who formulated the subjective theory of value, and to Ludwig von Mises, who understood money as a spontaneously evolved order.
+Yet it remains underexplored — particularly in an era when money supplies expand rapidly and the relationship between money and real value grows increasingly blurred.

 Scarcity as the Foundation of Value

 An object is valuable because it is scarce and someone wants it.
-This insight is both trivial and profound.
-Air is essential for life but, in most contexts, not scarce — so it carries no price.
-A rare painting is not essential for life but extremely scarce — so it commands a high price.
+The insight is both trivial and profound.
+Air is essential to life but, in most contexts, not scarce — so it carries no price.
+A rare painting is not essential to life but extremely scarce — so it commands a high one.

 Money encodes these scarcity relationships.
-It is a coordination mechanism that enables billions of people to simultaneously signal what they want and what they are willing to give up.
-Every transaction is, at its core, a scarcity alignment.
+It is a coordination mechanism that allows billions of people to signal simultaneously what they want and what they are willing to give up.
+Every transaction is, at its core, an alignment of competing claims on scarce resources.

 For my work on financial data systems, this insight is central.
-Valuing a company — as we do at AlleAktien — is fundamentally the question: How much claim on future scarcity does this business represent?
+Valuing a company — as we do at AlleAktien — ultimately answers one question: how large a claim on future scarcity does this business represent?

 Money Is Not a Store of Value — It Is a Promise

 The popular notion of money as a "store of value" is misleading.
-A true store of value would need to maintain its purchasing power over time.
-No fiat money system in history has achieved this permanently.
-Inflation erodes purchasing power, and what one euro can buy changes constantly.
+A true store of value would maintain its purchasing power over time, and no fiat money system in history has achieved this permanently.
+Inflation erodes purchasing power, and what one euro can buy changes continuously.

-More precisely: money is a promise with a variable redemption rate.
-Its purchasing power depends on how much money circulates in the system, how productive the economy is, and how much trust exists in the institutions that issue the money.
+Money is better understood as a promise with a variable redemption rate.
+Its purchasing power depends on how much money circulates in the system, how productive the economy is, and how much trust the institutions issuing the money command.

 This understanding has concrete consequences for investors.
-Leaving money in a bank account does not store value — it accepts that one's claim on scarcity slowly shrinks.
+Leaving money in a bank account does not store value — it quietly accepts that one's claim on scarcity will shrink.
 Investing is the attempt to preserve or enlarge that claim by converting it into productive assets.

 The Three Layers of Money